Why is this important?

-When you buy a house you will get an Energy Performance Certificate (EPC) free of charge.
-From 9 January 2013, an advert to sell a property must include EPC information.
-The EPC will give you information about the energy efficiency rating of the house and suggestions for cost effective energy saving improvements.
+When you buy a property you will get an Energy Performance Certificate (EPC) free of charge.
+An advert to sell a property must include EPC information.
+The EPC will give you information about the energy efficiency rating of the property and suggestions for cost effective energy saving improvements.
 The Energy Performance Certificate must include details of any Green Deal plan as you will have to take over repayments of any Green Deal loan.
 If the seller fails to provide an Energy Performance Certificate the local authority can charge a penalty of £500.
 More information about EPCs can be found on the Energy Saving Trust Scotland website at www.energysavingtrust.org.uk.

 The Home Report

 Most properties which are marketed for sale will require to have a Home Report and to make it available to potential buyers.
 There are three parts to the report; a single survey of the property, an energy report and a property questionnaire.
 More information about the Home Report can be found on the Scottish Government website at www.scotland.gov.uk.

 Getting a survey